Game Theory in Trading

 Trading as a game

-Each time you trade, you take a risk; it can go in your favor as well as it may not.
-You can win, or you can lose.
+Each time you trade, you take a risk; it can go in your favor, but it may not.
+You can win or you can lose, which are the probabilities in trading.
 So we’ll call each time you trade a “game”.
 There is no limit to the number of times you can play the “game” of Forex, and these repetitions of the game are called “iterations”.

-But by combining that together, and you have game theory.
+But by combining that together, you have game theory in trading.
 There is a reason that people who are good at game theory are good at forex.
 It focuses on the outcome of the trade, more than just the start of the trade.

 Game theory in trading: what’s the price?

-In fact, using game theory, you can forget your entry signals altogether: since trading can basically go up or down, in a very rudimentary form, there is a 50:50 chance of success with randomization.
-Like flipping a coin.
+In fact, using game theory trading strategies, you can forget your entry signals altogether: since trading can basically go up or down, in a very rudimentary form, there is a 50:50 chance of success with randomization, like flipping a coin.

 Let’s make it a better deal (assuming you aren’t already a millionaire): they offer $1,000,000 if you are right on the coin toss – but if you are wrong, they get your house.
 Is this a good deal?
 The odds are the same – you could say, the “strategy” here is the same.
 But a 50% chance of losing $10 is very different than a 50% chance of losing your home.